wardi/wardi.github.io/_pages/flood-fill-mazes.md

 details > img {text-align: center; display: block; margin: 0 auto;}
 </style>

+## Dependencies

-We'll need jupyter and a few common Python libraries:
+First we install jupyter and a few common Python libraries:

 ```bash
 $ pip install jupyter matplotlib scikit-image
 ```

-Launch jupyter notebooks and follow along:
+This jupyter notebook includes the examples below:

 * [Flood fill maze generation jypyter notebook](https://github.com/wardi/cpu/blob/main/maze/presentation.ipynb)

-The examples below will use numpy for efficient array operations, matplotlib for visualization, and scikit-image for image manipulation.
+We use numpy for efficient array operations, matplotlib for visualization, and scikit-image for image manipulation.
 Imports are at the the top of the project, as usual.
 If you get any errors running these imports make sure you have